jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11b.md

 If (the word in question) is interpreted in the sense of "we established by law," there is no confusion (or contradiction) in the (chapter heading saying that) a man with two little legs will destroy (the House).
 I learned this explanation from our teacher, Abul-Barakat al-Ballafiqi,149 who had it on the authority of (Ibn Bakkar).
 Al-Ballafiqi was one of his most important pupils.

 Commentators who do not exhaust such problems do not completely fulfill their duties as commentators.

+Commentators of this sort include:
+- Ibn Battal,
+- Ibn al-Muhallab,
+- Ibn at-Tin, etc.

-Commentators of this sort include Ibn Battal, 150 Ibn al-Muhallab, 151 Ibn at-Tin, 152 and others.
-I have heard many of our teachers say= "The Muslims still have the obligation to write a commentary on al-Bukhari."
-They meant that no Muslim scholar has so far completely fulfilled the task of a commentator in the sense indicated.
+Our teachers say: "The Muslims still have the obligation to write a commentary on al-Bukhari."

+They meant that no Muslim scholar has completely fulfilled that task.

 The Sahih of Muslim has been given much attention by Maghribi scholars.
 They applied themselves to it and agreed that it was superior to the work of al-Bukhari.

+{{< q a="Ibn as-Salah" >}}
-Ibn as-Salah said= 153 "It is considered superior (by Maghribis and other scholars) to the work of al-Bukhari, because it is free from admixtures of material that is not sound and that al-Bukhari wrote down disregarding his own conditions (of soundness), mostly in connection with the chapter headings."
+It is considered superior (by Maghribis and other scholars) to the work of al-Bukhari because:
+- it is free from admixtures of material that is not sound
+- al-Bukhari wrote down disregarding his own conditions (of soundness), mostly in connection with the chapter headings.
+{{< /q >}}

-The imam al-Mazari, 154 a Malikite jurist, dictated a commentary on the Sahih of Muslim which he entitled al-Mu'lim bi fawa'id Muslim.
+The imam al-Mazari was a Malikite jurist.
+He dictated a commentary on the Sahih of Muslim which he entitled al-Mu'lim bi fawa'id Muslim.
 It contains much important source material from the science of tradition and solid juridical knowledge.

 The work was later on perfected by Judge 'Iyad.
 155 He called his work Ikmal al-Mu'lim.
 The two of them were followed by Muhyi-ad-din an-Nawawl with a commentary containing all the material of the two works and adding to it, thus becoming a complete commentary.